Writer. Actor. Dancer. Producer.

 He has worked steadily as a performing artist for a decade, splitting his time between Vancouver, Calgary, and Regina.

 His leading role in the award-winning play Iceland (Nicolas Billon – Governor-General Award Winner), garnered numerous strong reviews.
 Vancouver’s long-standing entertainment weekly, The Georgia Straight, singled out his performance, “Munish Sharma has a terrific ability to be present, working the room like a stand-up comic as he gives a mini-seminar on his capitalist philosophy.”

-In 2015, Munish was also recognised by the Vancouver Fringe Festival, winning The Pick of the Fringe Award for his production and one-act play, Mrs. Singh and Me, his first play credit.
-Munish later transformed Mrs. Singh and Me into a full length play that was selected in 2017 by The Arts Club to be showcased during the Arts Club’s annual ReAct festival.
+In 2015, Munish was also recognized by the Vancouver Fringe Festival, winning The Pick of the Fringe Award for his production and a one-act play, Mrs. Singh and Me, his first play credit.
+Munish later transformed Mrs. Singh and Me into a full-length play that was selected in 2017 by The Arts Club to be showcased during the Arts Club’s annual ReAct festival.
 It was one of five plays chosen for the larger stage.

 In 2017 Munish finished his first Poetry passion project, You I Love, a series of spoken words pieces about his journey as an artist.

-Munish is currently working on The Boy who Loved to Dance his first children’s book and a one-person show currently titled, Chivalry is Dead.
+Munish is currently working on The Boy Who Loved to Dance his first children’s book and a one-person show currently titled, Dance

 Born and raised in Saskatchewan, Munish graduated with a BFA in Performance from the University of Regina in 2006.